-- 6. Why do I have trouble mounting the see-saw when I approach from the left? - A. This is because of the diagonal drive configuration which causes the two drive wheels to lift off the ground.
+- Why do I have trouble mounting the see-saw when I approach from the left?
+A. This is because of the diagonal drive configuration which causes the two drive wheels to lift off the ground.
 If you approach the ramp either straight, or from the right, you will have no problem. - 7.
-Does the Rampaging Chariot have Fail Safes in both channels? - A. The Rampaging Chariot motor control boards incorporate fail-safe software which checks that the radio signals in both channels are within normal limits.
+Does the Rampaging Chariot have Fail Safes in both channels?

+A. The Latest Saturn X transmitters are designed for model aircraft and if radio contact is lost the receiver continues to pass the last received commands.
+The Rampaging Chariot motor control boards incorporate fail-safe software which checks that the radio signals in both channels are within normal limits.
 If either channel goes outside these limits the system is programmed to switch off both motors.